thesmokingrobot/11ty-no-style-please/posts/why-do-vix-futures-trade-at-a-different-price-to-the-vix-index.md

 * it stays about the same in the short term
 * but if it's low it's more likely to go up
 * and if it's high it's more likely to go down
-* it has a floor under which it's unlikely to go lower
+* it has a floor under which it's unlikely to go lower.

 ![](/media/vix2.jpg)